How parishes in the Diocese of Shrewsbury welcome enquirers into OCIA, register them with the diocesan team, and prepare for the Rite of Election.

 Step three: the Rite of Election

 The Rite of Election is celebrated at Shrewsbury Cathedral on the First Sunday of Lent.
 Bishop Davies elects the catechumens by name.
-Natalie Orefice is the diocesan liaison who allocates parishes between the Cathedral celebrations and confirms practical details.
+The diocesan liaison allocates parishes between the Cathedral celebrations and confirms practical details.
+The contact for this is listed below.

 Step four: Easter and beyond